itsdfish/QuantumDynamicInconsistencyModels.jl/docs/src/index.md

 # QuantumDynamicInconsistencyModels.jl

-This package contains code for a quantum cognition model of inteference effects in the prisoner's dilemma.
+This package contains code for a quantum cognition model of dynamic inconsistency in two-stage decision tasks.

 # Installation